heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/PRESENTATION.md

 - Update the GitHub Discussion with the link to your repository to include:
   - A link to your GitHub repository
   - The commit hash of the version you want to submit

+If you do not submit your work on time and/or correctly, you will be penalized.

 ## Grades and feedback